EndPointCorp/end-point-blog/2011/10/17/imapfilter-lua-email-mutt-filtering.html.md

 This tells us a quite a few things, and solves the mystery of the 66, which represents some meta-data stored in the results table.
 So rather than treating results as a simple key/value hash with one entry per match, the results table is now a dual-purpose table where the hash part of it contains some meta-data, while the actual matches are stored in the array (indexed) part of the table.
 Note how the counting of the matches now starts at 1 and increments, rather than using the position in the inbox, as it did before.
 Which means we must use ipairs to iterate through the table and get our matching entries, in this case with keys 1 and 2.

-(If the "table" structure in Lua looks odd to you, that's because it is.
-I don't think I would have designed things that way myself - while it's clever to have a single structure that behaves as both an array with indices and a btree hash, it can lead to confusion and some ugly corner cases).
+(If the “table” structure in Lua looks odd to you, that’s because it is.
+I don’t think I would have designed things that way myself—​while it’s clever to have a single structure that behaves as both an array with indices and a btree hash, it can lead to confusion and some ugly corner cases).

-The next step was to get my filters working again - this was simply a matter of a global search and replace (M-x query-replace-regexp) from "pairs" to "ipairs".This is a good a point as any to explain what my file looks like (stored as ~/.imapfilter/config.lua).
-The first part simply sets some common options - for details on what they do, check out the [manpage for imapfilter_config](http://manpages.ubuntu.com/manpages/gutsy/man5/imapfilter_config.5.html).
+The next step was to get my filters working again—​this was simply a matter of a global search and replace (M-x query-replace-regexp) from “pairs” to “ipairs”.This is a good a point as any to explain what my file looks like (stored as ~/.imapfilter/config.lua).
+The first part simply sets some common options—​for details on what they do, check out the [manpage for imapfilter_config](http://manpages.ubuntu.com/manpages/bionic/en/man5/imapfilter_config.5.html).

 ```nohighlight
 options.cache        = true